Have you ever heard these two expressions?

 A person in financial services has “China eggs” in the CRM when the names of wealthy people are maintained on the prospect list even though no sale has yet been made, or where no relationship actually exists.

 Someone in financial services can aptly be described as an “elephant hunter” who follows a strategy of only going after very large customers.

 At various times in my career, I have been accused of both these behaviors.
+I began researching how to build your reputation at work and how to better my business techniques.
+I just wanted to be good at my job.
 I remember as a young agent keeping a man’s name on my prospect list who I was too intimidated to call, but who I believed would buy a large policy if I ever found a good reason to call him.
 My district manager finally sat me down and said, “Do you know what a ‘China egg’ is?
 One that never hatches.
 Move on!”

 Years later I closed several large cases and began thinking that I would focus only on writing business of a certain size.
 Trouble is, I lost sight of how long it took me to close the earlier large cases.
 Income flow dwindled as I stalked big game.